alipio/ptext/README.md

 ``` shell
 man ptext
 ```
-to see the maual page of ptext.
+to see the manual page of ptext.
-Otherwise take a look at [./docs](./docs] directory to see the manual in diffrent formats!
+Otherwise, take a look at [./docs](./docs) directory to see the manual in different formats!
 The markdown version of the [manual](./docs/manual.md)

 ### Goals🥅: